Li-Heng-LH/JavaProfessionalWorkOut/functional-programming/README.md

   The reductions : count(), max(), min(), reduce(), and collect().
   The collect() method is a mutable reduction.
 * collect() method needs to take in either 1 Collector, or 3 parameters.
+* partitioningBy() operation always returns a map with two Boolean keys,
+  even if there are no corresponding values.
+  By contrast, groupingBy() returns only keys that are actually needed.

 &nbsp;

 &nbsp;